rhepach/Kinect/README.md

   - Third-Party requirements: [Kinect for Windows Runtime v1.6](https://www.microsoft.com/en-us/download/details.aspx?id=34811); should get installed by the hardware support package

 The Processing Script runs on Windows, Mac OS and Linux.
-- requires: MATLAB (Version compatibility?)
+- requires: MATLAB

 ## Usage

-### Step 1 - recording
+### Step 1 - Recording
 Collect data by using the recording script.
+The recording script should be located at the same level as the "sub" folder.
+The recording script accesses the "recording" support functions within this folder.

 To use the recording script the Kinect should already be connected to your computer via a USB-port. <br/>
 Once the script is executed a command line input of the study name and subsequently the subject name will be requested.
 Afterwards, the recording GUI (see the image below), continuously showing the the camera input, pops up.
 - By pressing the "Record" button the recording could be started and stopped.
 - By pressing the button in the right corner a new folder below the subject folder level will be generated.

 ![Image of the Recording GUI](ressources/RecordingGUI.PNG)